pfreese/pfreese.github.io/_posts/2018-12-29-Testing-in-Go.md

 tags: golang
 ---

-After using Go's basic test framework for a few months, I recently read Go's [official documentation on testing](https://golang.org/pkg/testing/).
+After using Go's basic test framework for a few months, I recently read Go's <a href="https://golang.org/pkg/testing/" target="_blank">official documentation on testing</a>.